MMTidwell/Simple-Simon/README.md

 Remember back in the old days when we had a game called Simple Simon?
 Well if you don't then get to google and find out.
-This Game was built using JavaScripts, HTML, and CSS.
+This is a revived version that I made while attending Codeup, it was built using JavaScript, HTML5, CSS.